department-of-veterans-affairs/vets-website/_disability/5-filing-activeduty-quickstart.md

 Yes, if:

--	You have a known separation date
+-	You have a known separation date.
--	Your separation date is 1 to 59 days away
+-	Your separation date is 1 to 59 days away.
--	You are full-time Active Duty, National Guard, or Reserves
+-	You are full-time Active Duty, National Guard, or Reserves.

 #### Who is covered